socrata/datasync/resources/faq-common-problems.md

 The dataset ID is: `m985-ywaw`

 ### How do I find the API field names for my columns?
 Columns within a dataset have both a display name and an API field name.
-Datasync operates wholly from the API field names.
+Datasync only operates using API field names.
 If using the DataSync GUI, you can get the list of API field names by clicking the 'Get Column IDs' button after entering the Dataset ID.
 You may also view the API field names from your browser, by hovering over the information icon on any column.

 ### What datatypes does DataSync support?